jreker/Spring-Batch-Example/README.md

 - Docker (Compose)

 ## Run
-Start Database container from the folder "Docker"
+1. Start Database container from the folder "Docker"
 ```
 docker-compose up
 ```
+2. Compile and run the Java App.

 ## Sample Data
 The source of the sample data is GOVDATA: https://www.govdata.de/web/guest/suchen/-/details/bussgelder-fliessender-verkehr-2021-der-stadt-aachen